Adult Scoliosis Treatment

 Minimally invasive stabilization procedures

 In addition to nerve decompression, the orthopedic surgeons at Laser Spine Institute can also address lumbar deformities caused by scoliosis with minimally invasive fusion procedures.
-As mentioned previously, these procedures – namely, lateral lumbar interbody fusion (LLIF) and transforaminal lumbar interbody fusion (TLIF) – require only small incisions and no muscle dissection.
+As mentioned previously, these procedures – namely, lateral lumbar interbody fusion (LLIF) and transforaminal lumbar interbody fusion (TLIF) – require only small incisions and no muscle disruption.
 Both procedures – which involve removing damaged intervertebral discs, realigning vertebrae and placing supportive implants – can help patients recover faster than if they underwent a traditional open back fusion.

 Contact Laser Spine Institute to learn more about our minimally invasive adult scoliosis treatment options.